 - Reliability – Cloud computing makes data backup, disaster recovery and business continuity easier and less expensive, because data can be mirrored on the cloud provider’s network.
 This is a major benefit to many small and medium sized business who have found business continuity unachievable due to financial constraints.

-Office 365 is much more than just the latest version of the Microsoft Office products you are familiar with.
+Microsoft 365 is much more than just the latest version of the Office products you are familiar with.
 It is a subscription based service that also includes productivity services that are enabled and utilised over the internet.
 Learn more

 Cloud backup provides seamless and secure backup of your data to the cloud and takes care of the management and monitoring for you.
 Our service guarantees that your backups are secured, scalable, fast and efficient.
 You won’t be locked to one backup destination, you can keep backups in the cloud as well as locally on an external hard drive or any network location.